amensah1511/Mensahs_Portfolio/README.md

 Data was collected from Motivate International Inc., which provided it under this [license](https://divvybikes.com/data-license-agreement).
 The dataset consists of rides recorded throughout each month of 2024.
 I retrieved my data from [Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html) public data.
 The data satisfies the ROCCC standard which means that it is reliable, original, comprehensive, current, and cited.

  # Process
 Due to the large volume of data across the 12 downloaded files, I imported each Excel sheet into a MySQL database.
 I then merged all datasets into a single table labeled '2024_bike_data.'
-The next step in the process was to remove columns that were not relevant to this case study, ensuring a streamlined and efficient analysis
+The next step in the process was to remove columns that were not relevant to this case study, ensuring a streamlined and efficient analysis.

 ``` CREATE TABLE 2024_bike_data
 CREATE TABLE 2024_bike_data